 Surfing at your local wave pool could mean you can start on a larger or beginner board and progress onto something with more performance like the DHD Skeleton Key, the SUPERbrand Fling or the Album Swing quicker resulting in better surfers ready for natural beach, point and reef breaks and boosting surf tourism around the world.

 This will have a huge impact on everything surf related.
 Surfboard manufacturing is going to sky rocket.
 Up until now, it is really only SUP’s and Windsurf boards that can really make any promising sales inland.
 There are plenty of lakes and rivers all around the world you can SUP on, but not many that produce a surf-able wave, apart from standing waves on a flowing river.

 Surf Industry appeal and fashion have already made it out there, now surfboards themselves will find happy homes with frothing groms everywhere.

 Nation Surfboards will be frothing out groms with pro inland surfer models like the Ric Kane Pro.

 We are still way off from seeing this change happen on a commercial level, but this is where it all starts.
-Consistency of waves, energy costs and a range of business challenges need to be solved before wave pool’s become commercially viable and open up in your neighbourhood.
+Consistency of waves, energy costs and a range of business challenges need to be solved before wave pool’s become commercially viable and open up in your neighborhood.
 The point is the dream of that quality man made wave has now been successfully created.
 It can be and will be recreated all over the world in years to come.
-Now instead of waiting for the wind to shift, the tide to come up, the swell to arrive…surfers going to the wave pools will just have to wait for the gate keepers of stoke to flick the switch, allowing you to get barrelled every Wednesday before work.
+Now instead of waiting for the wind to shift, the tide to come up, the swell to arrive…surfers going to the wave pools will just have to wait for the gate keepers of stoke to flick the switch, allowing you to get barreled every Wednesday before work.

 I hope those dude’s who went searching for Slater’s wave didn’t bother to bring boards with them.
 Unless they had the key or knew who was in charge, they would simply be looking at an oversized swimming pool.